GraciousGpal/Automatic-Wallpaper/README.md

 # Automatic-Wallpaper
 Changes your wallpaper periodically.

-The Source Code is shown above ,However if you just want to run the program an excutable is provided :
+The Source Code is shown above, however if you just want to run the program an executable is provided:

 [Click here to download (Win10)](https://github.com/gtyson/Automatic-Wallpaper/releases/download/1.0/Automatic-Wallpaper.exe)